nim-works/nimskull/doc/manual.rst

 A template is a form of metaprogramming: a template call evaluates to a
 |Nimskull| abstract syntax tree that is substituted in place of the call.
 The
-evaluation and substitution is done during semantic pass of the compiler.
+evaluation and substitution is done during the semantic pass of the compiler.

 The syntax to *invoke* a template is the same as calling a procedure.